UrijHoruzij/create-gulp-template/doc/posts/html-stylus-javascript.md

 │   │   ├── main.js               # Main script
 │   │   ├── components            # Js-components
 │   │   ├── vendor                # The folder for downloading local versions of libraries
-│   ├── scss                      # Site styles (sass preprocessor in scss syntax) │   │   └── main.scss             # Main Style file
+│   ├── stylus                    # Site styles (stylus preprocessor)
+│   │   └── main.styl             # Main Style file
-│   │   └── global.scss           # The file with global settings - resets, fonts, etc.
+│   │   └── global.styl           # The file with global settings - resets, fonts, etc.
-│   │   └── vendor.scss           # The file for connecting library styles from the vendor folder
+│   │   └── vendor.styl           # The file for connecting library styles from the vendor folder
-│   │   └── _fonts.scss           # The file for connecting fonts (you can use a mixin)
+│   │   └── fonts.styl            # The file for connecting fonts (you can use a mixin)
-│   │   └── _mixins.scss          # The file for connecting mixins from the mixins folder
+│   │   └── mixins.styl           # The file for connecting mixins from the mixins folder
-│   │   └── _vars.scss            # The file for writing css - or scss-variables
+│   │   └── vars.styl             # The file for writing css - or styl-variables
-│   │   ├── components            # Scss-components
+│   │   ├── components            # Stylus-components
-│   │   ├── mixins                # The folder for saving ready-made scss components
+│   │   ├── mixins                # The folder for saving ready-made stylus components
 │   │   ├── vendor                # The folder for storing local css styles of libraries │   ├── partials                  # The folder for storing html parts of the page │   ├── img                       # The folder for storing images